Living-with-machines/lwmdb/docs/contributing.md

 ## Documentation

-While the documentation should also be available with each local built on port `9000`, it does not, at the time of this writing, currently auto update as changes are made.
+While the documentation should also be available with each local build on port `9000`, it does not, at the time of this writing, currently auto update as changes are made.
 The easiest solution to this at present is to install the app locally via [`poetry`](https://python-poetry.org/docs/) and then run `mkdocs` on a a port *other* than `9000` *outside* `docker`:

 ```console
 $ cd lwmdb